2021–22 Red Star Belgrade season: September

 During the September's international window Red Star had 4 first team players who received call-ups for their national teams to play in the 2022 FIFA World Cup qualification.
 Goalkeeper Milan Borjan made three caps for Canada and conceded two goals.
 Defender Miloš Degenek was part of the Australian team but failed to make an appearance, while another defender Aleksandar Dragović made two more caps for Austria making him second most capped player in the history of Austria.
 And Guélor Kanga made two caps for the Gabon.
 Besides those four players Ben made two more caps for Comores in friendly games scoring a hat-trick in one of them, Miloš Gordić, Strahinja Eraković, Nikola Stanković and Marko Lazetić represented Serbian youth teams and Richard Odada who plays on a loan at Metalac made his international debut for Kenya.

 Three matches were played in Serbian SuperLiga.
 In the first of them, 3–0 victory against Proleter on 11 September, Richairo Živković made his debut for the club coming in as a half time substitution.
 Aleksandar Katai scored two goals in the same match which earned him the title of the player of the round.
-On 19 September first Eternal derby of the season was played in an away game against clubs arch rivals Partizan.
+On 19 September first Eternal derby of the season was played in an away game against club's arch rivals Partizan.
 This was 165th time that those two teams clashed against each other in the league, and 203rd in total.
 Match ended in 1–1 draw, with only goal for the Red Star being scored by Aleksandar Katai.
 In the last match of the month Red Star won an away game against Novi Pazar 4–0.

 Club started group stage of the Europa League with a 2–1 home game win against Portuguese side Braga.
 This was the fourth time these two sides played against each other, and the first time ever that Red Star managed to be victorious.
 Second group match was an away game against Bulgarian champions Ludogorets Razgrad on 30 September.
 Match ended with Red Star's 1–0 win.
 This was the third match between those two sides, and the first that Red Star was victorious.